SylphAI-Inc/AdalFlow/docs/source/developer_notes/output_parsers.rst

 - ``examples``: the examples of the data class instance if you want to show the examples in the prompt.
 - ``exclude``: the fields to exclude from both the data format and the examples.

 ..
-TODO: a summary table
+TODO: a summary table and a diagram

 Parser in Action
 ------------------